VGraupera/1on1-questions/README.md

 * What sort of resources could you use right now to make things more manageable?
 * What would you like to learn more about this year?
 * What would you like to see change here?
 Why do you say that?
-* What would you like to see change?
 * What’s an inexpensive thing we could do to improve our office environment for the team?
 * What’s going well and not so well with the new situation/development?
 Why do you think this might be happening?
-* What’s not fun about working here?
-* What’s not fun about working here?
-What do you enjoy most about working here?
 * What’s one thing we should change about how our team works together?
 * What’s one thing we’d be *crazy* not to do in the next quarter to improve our product?
 * What’s something you feel is undervalued that you contribute to the team?